Prevention and treatment of

 It is important that your doctor check your progress at regular visits, to allow for dosage adjustments and to help reduce side effects.
 The following information may affect your usage of alendronate, so be sure to tell your doctor: If you are pregnant or breastfeedingIf you are planning to be pregnant or breastfeedingIf you are following a special dietIf you are taking aspirin, products that contain aspirin, or other nonsteroidal anti-inflammatory drugs (NSAIDs)If you are taking antacids (calcium) or ranitidine

 Alendronate may make some medical conditions worse.
 Tell your doctor if you have any medical problems, especially: Stomach, intestinal, or esophageal problemsKidney problemsLow level of blood calcium or vitamin D deficiency

 Take alendronate in the morning on an empty stomach.
 Take with a full glass of plain water, and wait at least 30 minutes before consuming any food, beverage, or other medicines.
 Food and beverages other than plain water will decrease the amount of alendronate absorbed by the body.
-Medicines such as antacids or calcium or vitamin supplements will also decrease absorption.
+Medications, such as antacids, or calcium or vitamin supplements, will also decrease absorption.
 Waiting at least 30 minutes allows for more of the drug to be absorbed.